 - Sandocino NV (Red)

 - Kaye Syrah

-Tasting Note: The 2005 Testa Cab is made from very small berries & exhibits silky skin tannins that carry its remarkable fruit.
-A dense, dark wine that is brooding & appealing.
-This wine has excellent cellaring potential & can be consumed now.
+Tasting Note: The 2005 Testa Cab is made from very small berries, exhibiting the silky skin tannins that carries its remarkable fruit.
+A dense, dark wine that is brooding and appealing.
+This wine has excellent cellaring potential, but can also be consumed now.

 Chardonnay: — Back to the top

 This Chardonnay was grown on the floor of Sonoma Valley in a vineyard owned and maintained by a great friend of the Coturri’s, Nick Grebben.
 The vineyard is certified organic, and Nick is firmly committed to the Coturri philosophy.

 Vinification Method: The wine was barrel fermented in reconditioned French oak barrels; the natural yeast of Nick’s vineyard transformed the grape juice into this beautiful full-bodied Chardonnay.

 Tasting Note: This full-bodied Chardonnay is golden in color, and carries yeasty and fruity aromas with a finely textured middle, finishing with food friendly acidity.

 Pairing: Serve with salmon, omelets with truffles, cheese dishes and spicy gazpacho.

 Carignane Testa: — Back to the top